Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Phase diagram

-\section{PHASE DIAGRAM}

-Before presenting the phase diagram, we first analyze the physical meaning of the variational parameters.
-If the parameters preserve all the symmetries of certain PSG, then the resulting projected state is a QSL.
-We have tried various ansatz and find that the one descending from the Z2Azz13 gapless $Z_2$ QSL (see App.\ref{app:Z2Azz13}) of the $J_1$-$J_2$ model on the square lattice is energetically stable , consistent with the conclusions of the work\cite{VMC_SL}.
-Then the mean field ansatz of symmetry breaking phases are constructed based on this QSL ansatz by adding symmetry breaking parameters (see App.\ref{app:mf}).
-For instance, to obtain the plaquette order, we let the hopping and paring terms have different amplitudes on different bonds; to obtain the Neel order, we add a nonzero background Zeeman field $\pmb M_i$.
+\section{Phase diagram}

-By performing VMC calculations of the $J_1$-$J_2$-$J_4$ model with $12\times12$ sites, we obtain the phase diagram in Fig.\ref{fig:J4phase}.
-Three of the five phases appear at the well studied $J_1$-$J_2$ model with $J_4=0$, namely the dimer phase at $J_1/J_2<0.698$, the EP phase in the interval $0.698<J_1/J_2<0.719$, and the Néel phase for $J_1/J_2>0.719$ (see Fig.\ref{fig:phase diagram}).
-Different from literature\cite{Wangfa}, the EP phase we obtained is a gapless $Z_2$ deconfined phase.
-When $J_4$ is large, the EP order is suppressed and a FP phase is induced, while at the negative $J_4$ side, a direct transition from the dimer phase to the Neel phase is obtained.
-Interestingly, at the junction area among the EP, FP and Neel phase, a gapless $Z_2$ QSL phase is observed without breaking any symmetry.
+By performing VMC calculations of the $J_1$-$J_2$-$J_r$ model with $12\times12$ sites, we obtain the phase diagram with five distinct phases, as shown in Fig.\ref{fig:phasedgrm}.
+Three of the the phases appear at the $J_1$-$J_2$ model with $J_r=0$, namely the dimer phase at $J_1/J_2<0.698$, the EP phase in the interval $0.698<J_1/J_2<0.719$, and the N\'eel phase for $J_1/J_2>0.719$ (see Fig.\ref{fig:J1J2phase diagram} in App.\ref{app:J1J2}).
+When $J_r$ is negative, the size of the EP phase is reduced and a direct transition from the dimer phase to the N\'eel phase is obtained.
+On the positive $J_r$ side, a FP phase appears when $J_r$ is large, and a gapless $Z_2$ QSL phase is observed in a small region at the junction of the FP, EP and N\'eel phases.